netreconlab/ParseCareKit/README.md

 Note: ParseCareKit includes [CareKitStore](https://github.com/carekit-apple/CareKit#carekitstore-) (it's a dependency) from CareKit's main branch, so there's no need to add CareKitStore to your app.
 If you want the rest of CareKit, you only need to add [CareKit](https://github.com/carekit-apple/CareKit#carekit-) and [CareKitUI](https://github.com/carekit-apple/CareKit#carekitui-) via SPM.
 Anytime you need ParseCareKit, simply add `import ParseCareKit` at the top of the file.

 ### Installing via cocoapods
 To install via cocoapods, go to the [Parse-Objc SDK](https://github.com/netreconlab/ParseCareKit/tree/parse-objc#installing-via-cocoapods) branch for the readme.
-The main branch isn't compatable with cocoapods as the CareKit framework isn't compatible with Cocoapods.
+The main branch is not compatable with cocoapods as the CareKit framework is not compatible with Cocoapods.

 ### Installing as a framework